buck3000/blind_index/README.md

 > Note: This requires you to recompute the blind index

 A number of other algorithms are [also supported](docs/Other-Algorithms.md).
-Unless you have specific reasons to use them, go with Argon2id instead.
+Unless you have specific reasons to use them, go with Argon2id.

 ## Key Rotation